Willowmoor Floodplain Restoration Project

 |Stakeholder Advisory Committee Process||Aug.
 2013 – Apr.
 2015 (est.)|

 |Draft Alternatives Development

 |Stakeholder/Community Engagement on 30% Design||May - Dec.
 2023|

 |Construction||To be determined

 (For help viewing PDF files, see Acrobat Help page.)

-For more information about the Willowmoor Floodplain Restoration Project, please contact Craig Garric, Project Manager, King County River and Floodplain Management Section, Water and Land Resources Division, Department of Natural Resources and Parks.
+For more information about the Willowmoor Floodplain Restoration Project, please contact Kate Akyuz, King County River and Floodplain Management Section, Water and Land Resources Division, Department of Natural Resources and Parks.